-Then I joined Round Table Companies where writers and editors “sit” at a virtual table and work collaboratively on projects.
+Then I joined Round Table Companies where writers and editors “sit” at a virtual table and work collaboratively on book writing projects.
 We brainstorm as a team.
 We edit as a team.
-We even write as a team.
+We even write a book as a team.
 (Well, our big team is broken into smaller teams for projects, but you know what I mean.)

 At first, my primary editor created the world’s most thorough outline for our client.
 It was the kind of undertaking I was accustomed to, doing it all by myself in my high school projects.
 This outline was the blueprint to rival all blueprints.
 Above all, it was refreshing.
 The outline was the gateway for me to do something I realized I had a hard time doing in the past: trusting my teammates and relinquishing complete control.

 With the blueprint in hand and trust in my heart, I was ready to start writing a book.
 It only took me two chapters to realize some of the hidden treasures that come with writing as a team.
 My first editor served as a safety net, educating me when my transitions fell flat or the storytelling scenes felt off.
 My executive editor brought attention to pace and sentence length.
 Together, we homed in on the client’s voice and morphed into a book writing and editing machine.
 Instead of worrying about conflicting ideas, I felt safe as a writer, knowing my creative endeavors would pass through two filters, if you will, before going to our client.
 It was efficient.
 It was collaborative.
 It helped me grow.